Liberal Arts

 Social, Cultural and Medical History: Religion and Magic in Everyday Life

 How does belief in magic affect our everyday lives?
-And how can religious beliefs shape our ideas and opinions?
+How can religious beliefs shape our ideas and opinions?
 In this module, you'll explore beliefs - beyond the boundaries of religious institutions.
 You'll delve into the rituals, superstitions - and even cults - that have shaped our world view from the Middle Ages to the 19th Century.
 You'll examine:

 • the cult of saints and relics